Fourth estate: The press

 In old days men had the rack.
 Now they have the Press.
 That is an improvement certainly.
 But still it is very bad, and wrong, and demoralizing.
 Somebody — was it Burke? — called journalism the fourth estate.
 That was true at the time no doubt.
 But at the present moment it is the only estate.
 It has eaten up the other three.
 The Lords Temporal say nothing, the Lords Spiritual have nothing to say, and the House of Commons has nothing to say and says it.
 We are dominated by Journalism.

 In United States English, the phrase "fourth estate" is contrasted with the "fourth branch of government", a term that originated because no direct equivalents to the estates of the realm exist in the United States.
-The "fourth estate" is used to emphasize the independence of the press, while the "fourth branch" suggests that the press is not independent of the government.
+The phrase "fourth estate" is used to emphasize the independence of the press, while the "fourth branch" suggests that the press is not independent of the government.

+The term "media class" can hint at the social origins of the traditional categories of "estates" while emphasising the power of journalists as a distinct group.